Where did the Israelites cross the Red Sea?

 It is natural today to look at the Sinai Peninsula and consider it “Egyptian” territory, and northwestern Saudi Arabia as the start of the “Arabian” territory.
 But historically, that hasn’t always been the case.
 In fact, it’s more of an historical aberration.

 Right up until modern times, the Sinai Peninsula has been named the “Peninsula of the Arabs … one of the earliest seats of the Great Semitic race” (Dictionary of Greek and Roman Geography, William Smith, 1854; emphasis added throughout).
-Smith even described the Sinai Peninsula as a region which no other people has ever disputed with them [the Arabs].”
+Smith even described the Sinai Peninsula as “a region which no other people has ever disputed with them [the Arabs].”

-But there is another key biblical reason for this identification of Sinai (and even Goshen itself) with Arabia.
-In Genesis 15:18, God promised Abraham that his descendants (which include the Israelite and Arab peoples) would possess “this land, from the river of Egypt unto the great river, the River Euphrates [Mesopotamia].”
+But there is a key biblical reason for this identification of Sinai (and even Goshen itself) with Arabia.
+In Genesis 15:18, God promises Abraham that his descendants (which include the Israelite and Arab peoples) would possess “this land, from the river of Egypt unto the great river, the River Euphrates [Mesopotamia].”
 What was the river of Egypt?
 It was, of course, the Nile.
 The Israelites were given land in Goshen, east of the Nile, by the pharaoh (Genesis 47:6).
 1 Kings 8:65 reveals that King Solomon controlled this territory, from Syria all the way to the “river of Egypt” (kjv).
 Even in 1967, the Sinai Peninsula was miraculously returned to Israeli control, before it was turned back over to the Egyptians some years later.
 Yet even the Muslim-dominated Egypt of today is distinct from the Hamitic/Cushite Egyptians of old (Genesis 10:6, Ezekiel 30:13).
 Again, as affirmed by Smith, the Sinai Peninsula is a territory “which no other people has ever disputed,” that of the descendants of Abraham.

 And to this day, it is the Gulf of Suez on the western edge of the Sinai that is the modern border separating the continents of Africa and Asia.
 The Sinai Peninsula categorized, again, with the Arabian side—not Egypt.